Ethanol fuel: Carbon dioxide

 The graph on the right shows figures calculated by the UK government for the purposes of the Renewable transport fuel obligation.

-The January 2006 Science article from UC Berkeley's ERG, estimated reduction from corn ethanol in GHG to be 13% after reviewing a large number of studies.
-In a correction to that article released shortly after publication, they reduce the estimated value to 7.4%.
+The reduction from corn ethanol in GHG is estimated to be 7.4%.
 A National Geographic overview article (2007) puts the figures at 22% less CO2 emissions in production and use for corn ethanol compared to gasoline and a 56% reduction for cane ethanol.
 Carmaker Ford reports a 70% reduction in CO2 emissions with bioethanol compared to petrol for one of their flexible-fuel vehicles.

 An additional complication is that production requires tilling new soil which produces a one-off release of GHG that it can take decades or centuries of production reductions in GHG emissions to equalize.
 As an example, converting grass lands to corn production for ethanol takes about a century of annual savings to make up for the GHG released from the initial tilling.

 Change in land use

-Large-scale farming is necessary to produce agricultural alcohol and this requires substantial amounts of cultivated land.
-University of Minnesota researchers report that if all corn grown in the U.S. were used to make ethanol it would displace 12% of current U.S. gasoline consumption.
+Agricultural alcohol requires large-scale farming.
+According to one estimate, if all corn grown in the U.S. were used to make ethanol it would displace 12% of current U.S. gasoline consumption.
 There are claims that land for ethanol production is acquired through deforestation, while others have observed that areas currently supporting forests are usually not suitable for growing crops.
 In any case, farming may involve a decline in soil fertility due to reduction of organic matter, a decrease in water availability and quality, an increase in the use of pesticides and fertilizers, and potential dislocation of local communities.
 New technology enables farmers and processors to increasingly produce the same output using less inputs.

 Cellulosic ethanol production is a new approach that may alleviate land use and related concerns.
 Cellulosic ethanol can be produced from any plant material, potentially doubling yields, in an effort to minimize conflict between food needs vs. fuel needs.
 Instead of utilizing only the starch by-products from grinding wheat and other crops, cellulosic ethanol production maximizes the use of all plant materials, including gluten.
 This approach would have a smaller carbon footprint because the amount of energy-intensive fertilisers and fungicides remain the same for higher output of usable material.
 The technology for producing cellulosic ethanol is currently in the commercialization stage.

 Using biomass for electricity instead of ethanol

-Converting biomass to electricity for charging electric vehicles may be a more "climate-friendly" transportation option than using biomass to produce ethanol fuel, according to an analysis published in Science in May 2009 Researchers continue to search for more cost-effective developments in both cellulosic ethanol and advanced vehicle batteries.
+Converting biomass to electricity for charging electric vehicles may be a more "climate-friendly" transportation option than using biomass to produce ethanol fuel, according to an analysis published in Science in May 2009.
+Researchers continue to search for more cost-effective developments in both cellulosic ethanol and advanced vehicle batteries.